AnupNarvekar/TenTwentyAssignment/README.md

-# Contest Participation System
+# Contest Participation System (Backend focused)

-A full-stack application that allows users to participate in timed contests, answer questions, and compete on a leaderboard.
+An application that allows users to participate in timed contests, answer questions, compete on a leaderboard and win prizes!.

 ## Technologies Used